php-p/PhishPhucker/README.md

 - **Distributed Client Network**: Deploy PhishPhucker clients across multiple web edge points to mimic real-world phishing actions.
 - **Pseudo-Random Timing**: Vary intervals between actions to avoid detection and mimic human behavior.
 - **Multiple User Agents and Source IPs**: Use diverse browser user agents and source IPs (ISPs) to simulate a wide range of victims.
+- **Network Proxy**: Utilize on-prem & internet proxy solutions to manipulate network data + requests.
+- **Real Dummy Accounts**: Modern phishing kits employ an Account Checking feature that verifies if the credentials work for the provided service.
+PhishPhucker accounts will be returned as legit.
 - **Open Source and Extensible**: Fully open source with an active community contributing to its development and enhancement.

 ## Installation